5tuartw/droplet/docs/API.md

 #### `POST /api/drops`

-Creates a new drop and associates specified targets.
-Handles insertion within a database transaction.
+Creates a new drop **within the creator's school** and associates specified targets.
+Requires target validation against the creator's school.
+Uses a transaction.

 * **Authentication:** Required
 * **Request Body:**